compose-spec/compose-spec/06-networks.md

 not managed by compose lifecycle, Compose rejects the Compose file as invalid.

 In the example below, `proxy` is the gateway to the outside world.
-Instead of attempting to create a network, Compose implementations should interrogate the platform for an existing network simply called `outside` and connect the `proxy` service's containers to it.
+Instead of attempting to create a network, Compose queries the platform for an existing network simply called `outside` and connect the `proxy` service's containers to it.

 ```yml